 Purchasing through the right medium

 Most businesses set up a trade account with their local IT supplier and simply place an order.
 That might make sense if they are offering some big discounts, but check to see if there is a cheaper strategy.
-Shopping online is usually more cost-effective in a whole lot of ways, websites like the Probrand marketplace and modern suppliers offer one-stop shops where you can buy all your hardware, peripherals, accessories and even consumables.
+Shopping online is usually more cost-effective in a whole lot of ways, websites like the Probrand marketplace and modern suppliers offer one-stop shops where you can buy all your IT hardware refurbished and new.

 Buy the equipment you need

 You have almost certainly spent long hours writing and rewriting your business plan.
 Chances are you have been dreaming about it.
 Now is the moment to look at it again with a fresh pair of eyes.
 Reread those projections and growth plans for 12 months, 24 months, 36 months.

 Now, look at that IT shopping list again.
 What do you need in the here and now, today, to get the business off the ground?
 Sure, in six months time you might need those PCs you were talking about, and maybe even the server.
-However, take care of today, protect your cash flow and let the business get off the ground.
+However, take care of today, protect your cash flow and let the business get off the ground (if your needs outstrip your finances, you might also consider asset financing depending on the situation).